andrew-bork/autonomous/README.md

 # Autonomous

 A complete rewrite of my [drone repository](https://github.com/andrew-bork/drone).
-It now uses a cross-compiler to compile for the Raspberry Pi and an MQTT broker to handle messaging.
+It now uses a cross-compiler to compile for the Raspberry Pi and my custom [libmissioncontrol](https://github.com/andrew-bork/lib-Mission-Control).

 This is a C++ project to use a Raspberry Pi as an onboard flight controller in a drone.

-This code is not portable, as it directly interfaces with i2c devices.
+This code is probably not portable without some extra coercing.

 #### Sensors and Devices: